danieldeveloper001/csharp_design_patterns/src/flyweight/README.md

 # Flyweight

-**Flyweight** is a **structural design pattern** design pattern whose goal is to allow multiple object instances with changing data (extrinsic state) to refer to a single shared object instance that holds unchanging data (intrinsic state) so that resources can be used more efficiently.
+**Flyweight** is a **structural design pattern** whose goal is to allow multiple object instances to share unchanging data (intrinsic state) while still being able to perform operations involving changing data (extrinsic state) so that computing resources can be used more efficiently.
+Such instances are created and managed within a cache so that they can be created by demand and only once during the application's lifecycle.

 ## Components and Roles

-:construction: This section is under construction.

 - **Flyweight (abstract)**
-  -
+  - Creates the contract for concrete flyweights
+    - Contract may include intrinsic state that is write once, read many
+    - Contract may include operations that deal with intrinsic and extrinsic state
 - **Flyweight (concrete)**
+  - Implements the contract from abstract flyweight
-  - holds the intrinsic state
+    - Implementation may include intrinsic state that is write once, read many
-  - implements operations that receives extrinsic state and perform some action with the intrinsic and extrinsic state
+    - Implementation may include operations that deal with intrinsic and extrinsic state
 - **FlyweightFactory**
-  - creates and manages a cache of object instances containing intrinsic state
+  - Creates concrete flyweight instances
+    - Creation may be on demand
+    - Creation may be cached
 - **Client**
-  - consumes the flyweights through the flyweight factory
+  - Consumes concrete flyweights through the flyweight factory

 ## Benefits

-:construction: This section is under construction.
+- Allows sharing of intrinsic state which behaves like a immutable portion of a given object state that can be written once but read many.
+- Reduces computing resources usage, since instances are created on demand and only once

 ## Drawbacks